 If you or someone you care about is struggling with heroin addiction, know that help is available.
 No one deserves to be held under the grips of addiction for any length of time.

 At Allure Detox, we recognize heroin addiction as a mental disorder that can only be treated through professional help.
-As a first step in treating most cases of substance abuse, we will place you under a program of medically-assisted detoxification.
+As a first step in treating most substance abuse cases, we will place you under a program of medically-assisted detoxification.

-This is a very risky procedure that can only be handled by trained professionals.
-Our medical detox program is closely monitored and is aimed at ridding your body of the dangerous effects of heroin abuse.
+This is a hazardous procedure that trained professionals can only handle.
+Our medical detox program is closely monitored and aims to rid your body of the dangerous effects of heroin abuse.

 Our empathetic addiction specialists are available 24/7 to help you through your detox program and give you all support needed to cope with unpleasant withdrawal symptoms.